jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-5.md

 - Virtues are qualities and actions which deserve admiration and celebration.
 - Propriety simply deserves approval.

 Often, ordinary sensibility or self-command is enough for us to act properly.
-For example, to eat when we are hungry is perfectly proper, but not virtuous.
+- For example, eating when we are hungry is proper, but not virtuous.

 {{< s v="47" >}} On the contrary, there might be much virtue in actions which are not perfectly proper, because the situation itself might render perfection impossible.

 This often happens in situations which require the greatest self-command.

 In those cases, the sufferer's behaviour is not perfectly proper, though it may still deserve some applause.
 <!-- Some situations are so hard on human nature, that the greatest self-control is unable to=
 - stifle human weakness or
 - reduce our feelings so that the impartial spectator can enter into them. -->